kameleyon/muse/README.md

 3.  **Access the Application:**
     Open your browser and navigate to `http://localhost:5173` (or the port specified by Vite).

+### Using the Book Generation Feature

+1. **Create a New Book**:
+   - Navigate to the Book Library section
+   - Click on "Create New Book"
+   - Enter a topic and select a book type
+   - The AI will generate market research and an advanced structure with parts and chapters

+2. **Edit Book Content**:
+   - Open a book from the Book Library
+   - The sidebar displays the full structure with parts and chapters
+   - Select a chapter to edit or generate
+   - Use the "Generate Chapter" button to create content
+   - Use the "Revise" feature to refine AI-generated content

+3. **Preview & Export**:
+   - Click "Preview Book" to see the full structure and content
+   - Use the Download button to export the book as markdown
+   - View chapter metrics like word count and status

 ## Authentication System

 MagicMuse.io utilizes Supabase Auth for a secure and robust authentication system: